softwareguru/beam-summit-website/content/beam-summit-meets-the-world-cup.md

 * Also nearby dates include:

-   -June 16: France vs Senegal
+   - June 16: France vs Senegal
-   -June 25: Ecuador vs Germany
+   - June 25: Ecuador vs Germany

 New York City is always a global hub, but during the World Cup, it becomes something even bigger.
 Packed bars, watch parties on every corner, conversations in every language, and you right in the middle of it all walking through Manhattan and feeling the energy of the world converging in one place.